 The aim is to offer opportunities to develop, sustain, affirm and refine understanding and knowledge of the field, as well as subtitling skills that are essential to success in a professional setting.

-- a qualification developed in collaboration with S4C and professional subtitling companies that meets the needs of the subtitling industry.
+A qualification developed in collaboration with S4C and professional subtitling companies that meet the needs of the subtitling industry.